firefly-cpp/FireflyAlgorithm/README.md

 rosenbrock = get_problem('rosenbrock')
 ```

-For more information about the implemented test functions, [click here](Problems.md)
+For more information about the implemented test functions, [click here](Problems.md).

-### Command line interface
+### Command line interface 🖥️

-The package also comes with a simple command line interface which allows you to evaluate the algorithm on several
+The package also comes with a simple command line interface which allows you to evaluate the algorithm on several popular test functions. 🔬
-popular test functions

 ```shell
 firefly-algorithm -h